 Recovery after liposuction

 Most patients do not have much pain with liposuction.
-The day after surgery people usually feel sore, like they worked out vigorously.
+The day after surgery people usually feel sore, like they had a hard work-out.
 The treated areas are swollen and bruised for a few weeks.
 Many patients return to work within a few days.
 Strenuous activity should be avoided for about a month.
 Dr. Kunkel suggests compression garments for at least three weeks, and many patients wear them for two or three months.

 Risks of Liposuction